 Box springs have alternatives to provide flat and reliable support for your mattress.
 If your mattress warranty doesn’t require a box spring, these alternatives are also perfect for supporting your mattress.

 Continental Sleep – 2-Inch Wood Split Bunkie Board

 A box spring alternative is called the bunkie board.
 These boards are just 1-2 inches tall and are made from particleboard or plywood.
 They can provide support for the mattress but won’t elevate the bed unnecessarily.Check Availability ❥

 Slats are boards that go across the bed under your mattress.
 They can be connected, can be flexible, or fixed.
 The space between the slats can be different.
 Mattress manufacturers often state among the conditions of warranty how far these slats should be from each other.
 Beds with slats usually are lower than beds with a box spring.
 So if you like the contemporary style, it will be a great choice.
 If you are low on space while maneuvering to the bedroom, slats will be fabulous too.
 They need much less space than a regular box spring.Check Availability ❥

 iDealBed – 4i Custom Adjustable Bed Base

 This kind of base has a motor that can raise the mattress in height and angle too.
-It makes it super comfortable to use and can be great relief with back, neck, or leg pain.
+It makes it super comfortable to use and can relieve back, neck, or leg pain.
 Note that they are not able to accommodate an innerspring mattress.Check Availability ❥

 Nothing can stop you now from deciding if you need a box spring or not.
 If it is not mandatory for your mattress, it is always your personal decision to buy one, even if you would like to have a box spring just because it is aesthetically pleasing.
 In any case, you can be confident with your purchase option, and you can make the decision that will improve your sleep quality.